Finding Purpose in Your Aerial Practice

 My last idea for you if you are feeling undirected and/or looking for purpose in your aerial practice is to co-create a community project with your aerial friends.
 It doesn’t have to be a grand, labor intensive gala spectacular show.
 It can be simple.
 Remember why you are doing this.
 It is for you to feel more fulfilled and happy with your practice…not to prove something.
 Here are some ideas for community projects that can be pretty doable:

 • Work on a group act.
 Collectively choose a song and play with putting a sequence of skills to it.
 Make the challenge to choreograph to music and memorize the music cues.
 Support each other to learn and remember.
 You might want to elect a team captain if that helps.
+Again, if lack of open gym time is an issue, try to find a solution.
+Maybe it looks like booking a group private class with an instructor that supports your project.
+It could start with a meeting together with your group sharing ideas, themes, songs, and favorite aerial skills to put in the act.
+Then when you are ready to activate it physically, tell your instructors and/or studio manager about it and figure out a way to make it happen.

 • Go on a trip with your aerial friends.
 Oh here’s an idea.
 Come to one of my Sweet Retreats aerial intensives here in Mexico.
 That is a great way to get your mojo going, learn a bunch of new things, leave with tools to work with at home and re-find your purpose.
 Woohoo.
 Check out our upcoming retreats here.
 Feel free to email us at SweetRetreatsMexico@gmail.com if you are not sure which retreat is best for you.
 We will help you figure it all out.
+Here are some of my intensives that you can look into:

 Need some creative community project inspiration?
 Check out my Creative Projects video playlist here.